saikojosh/Config-Ninja/README.md

 #### How can I change the enviroment of my config during runtime?
 Call `config.init(null, 'new-environment-string');` This will reload the config with the new environment.

+#### Can I load config from a database?
+No. That's beyond the scope of this module.